lmmx/netwalk/README.md

 ## Development progress

 - [x] Solver now works for the easier game format, where there are blank tiles on the grid periphery
-  - [ ] Small bug in corner wire rotation state still to be found
 - [x] Solver now works for the medium game format (for the one game I tried, uncertain if it will solve all)
 - [ ] Solver for the expert level is under development...
 - [x] Solver can now display the results by rotating the tiles of the input image